Last Updated: January 2022

 Residential Network Policies

 - Any modification or unauthorized repairs to data wiring in the residence halls is considered destruction of University property.
 If you believe your outlet needs repair, contact the Helpdesk.
-Door access card swipes, security cameras and other technology equipment are university property; misuse or destruction of any equipment will be pursued by Transylvania’s Department of Public Safety.
+Door access card readers, security cameras and other technology equipment are university property; misuse or destruction of any equipment will be pursued by Transylvania’s Department of Public Safety.

 - Students must use UL approved equipment and materials, including computers, extension cords, etc.